This is why you failed your OET exam and our advice on what you should do next

 - Your pronunciation wasn’t correct, maybe there was a lot of grammatical mistakes

-- You didn’t have a range of vocabulary in your answers, maybe you kept saying “I understand”, “I understand how you feel”, “I understand the problems”, “I understand”, “I understand”- and so on.
+- Or you didn’t have a range of vocabulary in your answers.
+Maybe you kept saying “I understand”, “I understand how you feel”, “I understand the problems”, “I understand”, “I understand”- and so on.
 Using the exact same words, again and again, shows you don’t have much variety in your English vocabulary so that could be an issue too.

-- You could have not shown any reassurance or empathy
+- Maybe you did not show any reassurance or empathy

-- You didn’t cover the bullet points that were on the topic card
+- Or you didn’t cover the bullet points that were on the topic card

 - You were not asking open-ended questions or maybe you didn’t ask any questions